Motorcycle Insurance Basics

 Types of Motorcycles Covered

-Standard motorcycles are covered by a motorcycle insurance policy.
-However, you can also use your policy to insure your specialty bike, including:
+Standard motorcycles are covered by a typical policy.
+You can also insure many specialty bikes and similar vehicles, including:

 • Scooter